awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Monitoring.md

 # Monitoring database activity streams<a name="DBActivityStreams.Monitoring"></a>

-Database activity streams monitor and report activities on the database as described following\.
+Database activity streams monitor and report activities\.
 The stream of activity is collected and transmitted to Amazon Kinesis\.
 From Kinesis, you can monitor the activity stream, or other services and applications can consume the activity stream for further analysis\.
 You can find the underlying Kinesis stream name by using the AWS CLI command `describe-db-clusters` or the RDS API `DescribeDBClusters` operation\.

-Aurora manages the Kinesis stream for you\.
+Aurora manages the Kinesis stream for you as follows:
-+  You don't use an existing Kinesis stream\.
-Aurora creates the Kinesis stream automatically with a 24\-hour retention period\.
++ Aurora creates the Kinesis stream automatically with a 24\-hour retention period\.
 +  Aurora scales the Kinesis stream if necessary\.
 +  If you stop the database activity stream or delete the DB cluster, Aurora deletes the Kinesis stream\.

 The following categories of activity are monitored and put in the activity stream audit log:
-+ **SQL commands** – All SQL commands are audited, and also prepared statements, built\-in functions, and functions in Procedural Language for SQL \(PL/SQL\)\.
++ **SQL commands** – All SQL commands are audited, and also prepared statements, built\-in functions, and functions in PL/SQL\.
 Calls to stored procedures are audited\.
 Any SQL statements issued inside stored procedures or functions are also audited\.
 + **Other database information** – Activity monitored includes the full SQL statement, the row count of affected rows from DML commands, accessed objects, and the unique database name\.
 For Aurora PostgreSQL, database activity streams also monitor the bind variables and stored procedure parameters\.
 **Important**
 The full SQL text of each statement is visible in the activity stream audit log, including any sensitive data\.
 However, database user passwords are redacted if Aurora can determine them from the context, such as in the following SQL statement\.